Corn

 Seneca Round Nose

 Seneca Round Nose This is a wonderful, ancient Seneca flour corn which has also been traded to various other tribes in the area.
 Our corn was nearly 10′ tall and had the most magnificent roots we’d ever seen!
 No tipping over in the wind for this baby!!
 The ears are long, having between 8 and 10 rows commonly, of large, glistening white kernels.
 Occasionally you’ll find an ear that looks like someone smeared red lipstick over the white kernels.
-Limited seed this year.
 100 Days

 SWEET CORN